CancerRxGene/gdsctools/doc/source/installation.rst

 Installation
 ================

 **GDSCTools** is written in Python and depends on a set of established scientific libraries such as `Matplotlib <http://matplotlib.org/>`_ (visualisation) and `Pandas <http://pandas.pydata.org/>`_ (data manipulation) to cite just a few.
-We post releases on the Python repository and try to make use of the Python ecosystem to provide a robust software.
-We hope that the installation will work out of the box.
+We post releases on the `Python repository  <https://pypi.python.org/pypi/gdsctools>`_ and make use of the Python ecosystem to provide a robust software.
 Would you have any trouble, please see the :ref:`faqs` or fill an `issue/ticket <https://github.com/CancerRxGene/gdsctools/issues>`_ on github.

+.. todo:: mention bioconda

-Existing Python users and developers
+Python users and developers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Releases of **GDSCTools** are available on `Pypi <https://pypi.python.org/pypi/gdsctools/0.2.0>`_.
 Therefore **GDSCTools**
 can be installed in a :term:`Terminal` using the **pip** command::